-General and administrative expenses increased \$16.9 million, or 145%, from the year ended December 31, 2020 as compared to 2019.
-The increase in general and administrative expenses was primarily driven by increased headcount and stock-based compensation expense as well as professional services related to consulting, legal and accounting, as well as the allocation of lease costs for Palo Alto.
+General and administrative expenses increased \$21.1 million, or 74%, during the year ended December 31, 2021 as compared to 2020, primarily driven by increased headcount and stock-based compensation expense, professional services related to consulting, legal and accounting, and lease costs for Palo Alto facilities expansion.
+We recorded an incremental stock-based compensation expense of \$5.9 million relating to the long-term performance incentive plan program in the fourth quarter of 2021.